 "For my birthday (58 years old, ed), Jean Todt promised me a present.
 You know well which present I want, I told him".

-The victory.
+Winning.
 Rubens Barrichello tries to be optimistic:

-Michael Schumacher, summoned for the press conference of the race presentation, leaves little hope:
+Michael Schumacher summoned for the press conference of the race presentation, leaves little hope:

 Michael Schumacher thinks about the future of his son Mick: